alamda/cytosim-cloning-algorithm/README.md

 ## Current files:

 - `cloning_cytosim.cpp`: main cloning algorithm file
-- `read_link.cpp`: beginnings of a parser (that we will hopefully not need to write)
+- `parse_output.cpp`: beginnings of a parser (that we will hopefully not need to write)
 - `link.txt`: example of cytosim output file for cross-linkers linking two filaments
 - `suri_code`: Suri's cloning code (for reference)